 SEX WORK LAWS IN AUSTRALIA

-New South Wales Laws
+New South Wales Sex Work Laws

 How to use this resource

-This resource contains information for sex workers on the laws about sex work in New South Wales.
-This information is not intended to be legal advice.
-It is provided as a guide on sex work laws to help you navigate working in New South Wales.
+This resource contains information for sex workers on sex work laws in New South Wales (NSW).
+This page and associated links are intended for information purposes only, and should not be viewed as a definitive guide to the law.

 New South Wales sex worker peer organisation